AMD Ryzen 5 5600 Review (2026): Still Worth Buying?

 Gaming performance: still respectable

-At 1080p gaming the 5600 holds its own against modern mid-range GPUs.
+At 1080p the 5600 holds its own against modern mid-range GPUs.
 Paired with an RX 9060 XT or RTX 5060 it won’t bottleneck you — the GPU will be the limiting factor in virtually every title.
-The single-core performance from Zen 3 is still strong, and most games don’t need more than 6 cores.
+Zen 3’s single-core performance is still strong, and most games don’t need more than 6 cores.

 Where you’ll notice age is in CPU-bound scenarios at very high frame rates.
 Paired with a high-end GPU in esports titles at 1080p, you may see the 5600 become a ceiling around 300–400fps in CS2 or Valorant.
 For most people playing at 1440p or with a mid-range GPU, this is completely irrelevant.